stelladown/Tacotron2AutoTrim/README.md

 (many audio extensions are supported)

 For stopping the trimming and transcription at any time go to the active cmd terminal window and press Ctrl+C (This is only for Windows OS).
 Search in google for the equivalent shortcut in other OS.

-UPDATE VERSION 1.1:
-- Updated load.py file for skipping long duration files (see bool skip_large_duration_files in load.py, it is set to True by default), and also added funcionality for skipping non transcribed sentences, so you don't have to correct anything manually,         all is automated.
-- You can change how long you would like the limit of duration (in seconds) to be in line 55 in the load.py file (Change the number, default is 12).